Everyone loves the magical vibe of hanging mason jar lights. I decided to make my own since I needed a ton of them.

 - Shepherds hook

 - Solar candles (these are the ones I used)

-I recommend using smaller jars since they are lighter and easier to work with.
-Jam jars to salsa jars and everything in between will work for hanging jar lanterns.
+I recommend using smaller jars since they are lighter and easier to use.
+Jam jars to salsa jars, and everything in between will work for hanging jar lanterns.

 The First Step Making Hanging Jars Holder